How can we best encode the dead?

 The real and mundane is represented by the arcane, the ludicrous, the peppery, the strange.
-And in this way the unmemorable - your life, your experience, your knowledge - can be made to stick in the mind.
+And in this way the unmemorable – your life, your experience, the totality of all knowable objects – can, against the cosmic odds, be made to stick in the mind.

 I recall, perhaps imprecisely, that in the room of quattrocento sculpture in the Louvre, lined up with the portrait busts of Filippo Strozzi and Dietisalvi Neroni and the rest, there is an odd relic of Florentine interior design: a terracotta death mask of a woman in a scalloped decorative niche.

 It is a rare survival.
 From a remark by Vasari, it seems that Florentine palazzi were filled with such objects, typically set high-up over doorways, cornices and windows, not unlike the elevated portrait elements on tombs in Florentine churches.
 You would glance up and see the illustrious dead of the family not only commemorated but virtually present, contributing to the weight and consequence of a family’s current estate.

 The placement of the Louvre death mask among the portrait busts is not accidental.
 A death mask is a portrait made without the agency of human hands, and vouchsafes a quasi-miraculous transmission of detail.
 Even to us they have something of the photographic about them, a greater fidelity than the intervention of human sensibilities can guarantee, as here for instance, in the death masks of Lorenzo de’Medici and Brunelleschi: